davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.57 2023-01-23**<br>
+Fix issue where allmon.ini search path used by API files could be different than used by main files.
+Add additional debug log messages during login process.

 **v0.56 2023-01-22**<br>
 Optimizations to Keyed node status detection.
 ASL stats API data for many nodes shows a 0 stats.keyed value even when the node is in fact keyed.
 Testing revealed that stats.totalkeyups count and stats.totaltxtime are usually valid however and thus keyed status can be detected from changes in these values between stats requests.
 Implement moving average calculation of Tx keyed activity level based on stats.keyed or total time keyed divided by elapsed time between the 2 most recent stats requests.
 The Favorites Table '#' column for each node is now highlighted in a variable shade of red corresponding to the average Tx activity level over the past few minutes.